 Enterprise Architect now will allow you to focus on modeling with ArchiMate and will limit the available diagrams and toolbox and language features to the ArchiMate technology.
-It will also open the Model Wizard, allowing you to kick-start your modeling with a series of pre-built patterns that fully supports the ArchiMate Viewpoint mechanism.
+It will also open the Start Page 'Create from Pattern' tab (Model Wizard), allowing you to kick-start your modeling with a series of pre-built patterns that fully support the ArchiMate Viewpoint mechanism.